0xFelix/gitops-blog/gitops-blog.md

 In this blog post we set up a hub cluster and two clusters managed by ACM to deploy applications to from a centralized management point.
 As example applications we deployed OpenShift Virtualization with simple manifests and a virtual machine with manifests customized by `Kustomize`.
 We learned how to apply customizations to specific environments and how we can start and stop virtual machines in a declarative way.
 All of this was accomplished in the GitOps way by using a Git repository as a single source of truth.

-This is of course only the tip of the iceberg, building on this setup allows you customize your `ApplicationSets` for different environments like development, staging and production or to schedule your applications based on custom criteria (e.g. available resources) with advanced placements rules.
+This is of course only the tip of the iceberg, building on this setup allows you to customize your `ApplicationSets` for different environments like development, staging and production or to schedule your applications based on custom criteria (e.g. available resources) with advanced placements rules.